|

 snagged.
 Saying he'll

 bombs.
-He'll try to signal them somehow if
+He promises to signal them somehow if

 he manages to sneak Ann away, and then barks at